 Omaha GED Classes Open Doors, Help Immigrant Parents Support Kids In School

 This story was first published in El Perico, The Reader’s Spanish-English sister publication.
 Read the original story in English and Spanish.
+This story is part of (DIS)Invested — a longterm Reader investigation into Omaha’s inequities.
 Patricia Paniagua drove home from Metro Community College in early May feeling nervous.
-After almost two years of studies, the 41-year-old mother of three had just taken an hour-long math test, the fourth and […]
+After almost two years of studies, the […]

 Omaha Opens Pandemic Rental Assistance to All, Regardless of Citizenship.
 Here’s How to Apply.